Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

 \subsubsection{Medical Diagnosis}

 In \cite{zheng2023asynchronous}, the ADFLL framework is introduced, combining asynchronous learning, decentralized communication, and continual learning principles to optimize landmark localization in medical imaging.
 This approach addresses challenges faced by traditional federated learning systems, particularly with complex, privacy-sensitive medical data.
 Each agent in the ADFLL framework utilizes experience replay buffers to store tuples generated during training, enabling them to learn from past experiences and mitigate catastrophic forgetting through selective experience replay.
 The asynchronous nature of ADFLL allows agents to train independently as soon as new data or buffers are available, which is particularly beneficial in medical settings with varying data availability.
-Collaboration among agents is facilitated through shared buffers, enriching the collective knowledge base while maintaining data privacy.
-Practical testing on the BraTS dataset \cite{menze2014multimodal} demonstrated ADFLL's superior performance in landmark localization across various imaging sequences compared to traditional models, illustrating its adaptability to new imaging environments and accuracy on previous tasks.
-This represents a significant advancement in applying federated continual learning to real-world medical imaging scenarios.
+Collaboration among agents is facilitated through shared buffers, enriching the collective knowledge base while maintaining data privacy. {The framework was evaluated on the BraTS 2017 dataset, involving 285 patients with brain tumors across four MRI sequences (T1, T1ce, T2, FLAIR) and three orientations.
+Agents trained asynchronously on heterogeneous hardware achieved a mean localization error of 7.81 mm, outperforming traditional models in landmark localization across various imaging sequences.}